sveltejs/kit/documentation/docs/20-core-concepts/20-load.md

 	const url = `https://cms.example.com/products.json`;
 	const response = await fetch(url);

-	// In SSR, this universal load function runs on the server.
+	// During SSR, this universal load function runs on the server.
 	// The headers are set on the HTML response, caching the page. setHeaders({
 		age: response.headers.get('age'),